asachdeva/asachdeva/content/_index.md

 Towards the end worked on Data Pipeline (Batch+Streaming) to support a DataHub Initiative for the healthcare space.
 The Pipeline was a spark application built around Kafka and used HDFS as a Sink.
 Persistence ranged from S3 to Postgres to Kafka.

-* -- Scala with spark, spark-job-server, Gatling
+* -- Scala with spark, spark-job-server, Gatling et al
 * AWS (EMR + CF)
 * Heavy use of Kafka
 * Data Visualiztion using ELK stack